What Percent Of Customers Leave Reviews

 Online reviews shape purchase decisions.
 Most shoppers read reviews before committing, yet only a fraction of buyers ever take the time to write one.
 That gap is both a problem and an opportunity for merchants who want to turn retention into a dependable growth engine without bloating their technology stack.

-Our main message: reviews are a core retention lever.
-Treat review collection as part of a holistic retention strategy—paired with loyalty, UGC, and referral mechanisms—and you’ll boost trust, conversion, average order value, and customer lifetime value.
+Reviews are a core retention lever.
+Treat collection as part of a holistic strategy—paired with loyalty, UGC, and referral mechanisms—to boost trust, conversion, and customer lifetime value.
+Growave simplifies this execution so you get more growth with less stack.

 What Percent Of Customers Leave Reviews: Industry Benchmarks And Reality